wayneworkman/sines/README.md

 - **Date Range**: The date range for extrapolated data is constrained by the datetime library and Pandas limitations:
   - **Start Date**: 1677-09-22
   - **End Date**: 2262-04-10
-- **Date Approximation**: Because `sines.py` and `extrapolator.py` both use data index rather than date to calculate data values for sine waves, the dates displayed within extrapolator are a very close approximation but not exactly correct.
+- **Extrapolator Date Approximation**: Because `sines.py` and `extrapolator.py` both use data index rather than date to calculate data values for sine waves, the dates displayed within extrapolator are a very close approximation but not exactly correct.
+- **Extrapolator data alignment**: Some observed data don't align correctly with combined sine wave values.
+This is a known issue and will hopefully be fixed in a future version.
 - **Performance on Large Datasets**: High-amplitude datasets with extensive data points significantly increase processing times due to larger search spaces.
 - **Step Size Configuration**: Improper step size configurations can lead to suboptimal sine wave discoveries or excessively long computation times.
 - **Dependency on GPU**: Optimal performance relies on GPU availability and proper OpenCL setup.
 Systems without compatible GPUs may experience degraded performance.
 - **FFT Limitations**: The FFT-based frequency estimation assumes that the dominant frequencies are present and may not capture all significant frequencies, especially in noisy data.
 - **Simultaneous Wave Optimization Complexity**: Using `--optimize-two-waves` increases computational complexity and may lead to longer processing times.

 ## Logging